-A color space is the reproducible color range (color gamut characteristics).
-DPP supports the following five kinds of color space.
+A color space is the reproducible color range (color gamut

-Standard color space for Windows.
-Widely used for sRGB ·

-the standard color space of monitors, digital

-cameras, and scanners.
+- sRGB · Standard color space for Windows.
+Widely used for the standard color space of monitors, digital cameras, and scanners.
 A wider color space than sRGB.
-Mainly used for Adobe RGB:

-printing for business purposes.

-Apple RGB: Standard color space for Macintosh, A slightly

-wider color space than sRGB.

-ColorMatch RGB: A slightly wider color space than sRGB.
+Mainly used for Adobe RGB : printing for business purposes. - Standard color space for Macintosh.
+A slightly Apple RGB : wider color space than sRGB. - ColorMatch RGB: A slightly wider color space than sRGB.
 Mainly used for printing for business purposes.

-Wide Gamut RGB: A wider color space than Adobe RGB.
+Wide Gamut RGB : A wider color space than Adobe RGB.